maclaughlin/maclaughlin.github.io/index.md

 I am a fourth year (2016 - present) PhD Student at the College of Computer and Information Science at Northeastern University.
 I study Natural Language Processing with [David Smith](http://www.ccs.neu.edu/home/dasmith/).
 Previously, I studied Computer Science and Greek and Roman Studies at Rhodes College and conducted Virtual Environment research with [Betsy Sanders](https://www.rhodes.edu/bio/sandersb).

 ## Publications
+### 2020
+* _Ansel MacLaughlin_, John Wihbey, and David A Smith.
+Source Attribution: Recovering the Press Releases Behind Health Science News.
+In 14th International AAAI Conference on Web and Social Media (ICWSM’20), 2020

 ### 2018
 * _Ansel MacLaughlin_, John Wihbey, and David A Smith.
 [Predicting News Coverage of Scientific Articles](MacLaughlin-Wihbey.pdf).
 In 12th International AAAI Conference on Web and Social Media (ICWSM’18), 2018